rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

   1. Build and run your project.
 When the mobile application is launched correctly, it will show an alert with your IP address and a few controls.
   <img src="http://i.imgur.com/xSXh8yT.png" width="380" height="600" border="10" />

-  2. open the **Live update setting** file inside of your **Project explorer**.
+  2. open the Live update setting file inside of your Project explorer.
 This will display all of the found subnets.
   Note: An iPhone that is in sleep mode or has the Live Update app minimized will not be discovered.

   3. Double click on the subnet that you are using and RhoStudio will search that subnet for your device.
 If your device is found, it will appear in the list of found devices.

-  4. Once the device is found, you should see a **dev-config.yml** file inside of your project explorer.
+  4. Once the device is found, you should see a `dev-config.yml` file inside of your project explorer.
 This contains a list of all found devices.
 If you do not see this file and your device was found, try right clicking your current project and hitting refresh.

   5. Go into dev-config.yml and add the following line after the list of devices: